- School and Program Orientation

 - Dental Office Procedures

-This course presents complete and accurate coverage of the basic skills needed to perform effectively as a Dental Office Administrator and will provide students with the knowledge and skills related to dental reception procedures.
+This course presents complete and accurate coverage of the basic skills needed to perform effectively as a dental receptionist and will provide students with the knowledge and skills related to dental reception procedures.
 Topics will include the daily routines and tasks of an office, telephone, developing client communication skills and the basic steps in filing.
 Students will practise appointment management, and establish continuing-care systems.
 This course will also teach students various formatting styles to written communication, inventory systems, and time management.
 Other topics include becoming familiar with dental specialties and become acquainted with types of drugs commonly prescribed in a dental office.

 - Dental Software Management